7th September 2017

 Victorian Government and Civica sign business process services contract to support new Fines Victoria model

-Civica, a leading international supplier of critical software applications, digital solutions and managed services that help transform the way organisations work, has won a contract with the Victorian State Government, Australia to support the administration of the State’s new fines system and its plan for efficient and improved service delivery.
+Melbourne, 7 September 2017: Civica, one of Australia’s leading suppliers of critical software applications, digital solutions and managed services that help transform the way organisations work, has won a contract with the Victorian State Government to support the administration of the State’s new fines system and its plan for efficient and improved service delivery.

 The contract signed with the Department of Justice and Regulation is worth approximately AUD$200 million over an initial five years and marks another significant achievement for Civica, following the software contract award from the Victorian Government in 2016.

 Civica has been engaged to support the administration of the fines system, including the operation of Contact Centre, Operational Support and Outbound Correspondence services.